Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-1-release-notes.md

     -   If the `expanded` attribute in a multibutton entry component is set to `false`, **+** is displayed.
 - Native Component Designer
     -   The vector-type part is not supported.
 You cannot see the vector image and change the SVG file.
-    -   Playing sound is not supported on Windows® or macOS.
+    -   Playing sound is not supported on Windows&reg; or macOS.
     -   The Component Designer crashes if an alias is selected as an added item's source group.
 - Emulator
     -   To use the Tizen emulator, install an Intel VTx supported by the CPU, and the latest version of the graphic card driver provided by the vendor.
 Check the prerequisites for the Tizen emulator from [Prerequisites for the Tizen Studio](https://developer.tizen.org/development/tizen-studio/download/installing-tizen-studio/prerequisites#emulator).
-        -   If the host machine is using NVIDIA® Optimus® technology on either Ubuntu or Windows®, you must set the Tizen emulator to run with your NVIDIA graphics card.
+        -   If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows&reg;, you must set the Tizen emulator to run with your NVIDIA graphics card.
 For Ubuntu, check the bumblebee project (<https://wiki.ubuntu.com/Bumblebee>).
-For Windows®, select "High Speed NVIDIA Processor" as "Preferred Graphics processor" in the NVIDIA control panel.
+For Windows&reg;, select "High Speed NVIDIA Processor" as "Preferred Graphics processor" in the NVIDIA control panel.
         -   On Ubuntu, if the graphics driver is out-of-date, your Ubuntu desktop session can be occasionally logged out when launching the Emulator Manager, or the emulator skin can be drawn improperly.
 Check the prerequisites and upgrade to the latest graphics driver.
     -   On Ubuntu 14.04, a shortcut menu can sometimes appear transparent.
-    -   On Windows®, depending on your OS theme (such as Non-Aero themes and Windows XP themes), a display surface can be erased for a while if the emulator window is covered with another window.
+    -   On Windows&reg;, depending on your OS theme (such as Non-Aero themes and Windows XP themes), a display surface can be erased for a while if the emulator window is covered with another window.
 If you click the emulator window, the display surface runs correctly again.
-    -   On Windows®, if a "failed to allocate memory" error occurs while executing the emulator, try the following:
+    -   On Windows&reg;, if a "failed to allocate memory" error occurs while executing the emulator, try the following:
         -   Close some other programs and try to launch the emulator again.
         -   If the RAM size is set to 768 or 1024 MB for the VM in the Emulator Manager, change it to 512 MB.
-        -   Increase the user area of the virtual memory in the system to 3 GB by entering the `bcdedit /set increaseuserva 3072` command on the console with administrator rights (Windows® 7 only), and reboot.
+        -   Increase the user area of the virtual memory in the system to 3 GB by entering the `bcdedit /set increaseuserva 3072` command on the console with administrator rights (Windows&reg; 7 only), and reboot.
-    -   If you use a MacBook Pro which has both Intel HD and NVIDIA® GPUs, the emulator can be unexpectedly terminated when you execute the emulator with **OpenGL ES Ver** set to **v1.1 & v2.0**.
+    -   If you use a MacBook Pro which has both Intel HD and NVIDIA&reg; GPUs, the emulator can be unexpectedly terminated when you execute the emulator with **OpenGL ES Ver** set to **v1.1 & v2.0**.
 Check the emulator configuration in the Emulator Manager, and on the **General** tab in the **Emulator Configuration** window, set **OpenGL ES Ver** to **v2.0 & v3.0**.
     -   When you launch the Emulator Manager in the Tizen IDE, the Emulator Manager shortcut image is not exposed properly.
     -   Basic Web applications do not install on SD cards.
 - CLI and SDB
-    -   The Tizen Studio does not support the SDB bash auto-completion on Windows® (it is available on Ubuntu and macOS).
+    -   The Tizen Studio does not support the SDB bash auto-completion on Windows&reg; (it is available on Ubuntu and macOS).
 - Dynamic Analyzer
     -   When analyzing applications on commercial devices running Tizen 3.0, both newly-released or after a firmware update, the following problems exist:
         -   The **Core Frequency** information is not shown.